 The dry down keeps changing, first its warm vanilla, than its this firey resin and ends in a bouquet of flowers.
 The wear of Shalimar is amazing as the scent seems to linger on the skin all day.
 The final base notes stay behind and envelope you in the amber, vanilla and tonka bean.

 This is definitely a strong fragrance for a strong woman or man.
-To hear about my thoughts on Guerlain’s Shalimar check out my video review below.
+To hear a more in depth review of Guerlain’s Shalimar check out my video review below.